Visa Traveler

 • The South Korean residence card must be valid for at least 6 months from the day of arrival

-• Official source: TIMATIC on Emirates website
+• Official source: TIMATIC on the Emirates website

 Central America